-What is it that makes some people so sick and others not get sick?
-There are two great possibilities, one is due to the genetic sequence of the virus itself, the other the own and unique genetics of each individual who acquires the disease.
-"Kári Stefánsson
+What is it that makes some people so sick and yet others do not get sick?
+There are two main possibilities, one is because of the genetic sequence of the virus itself, the other the genetics unique to each individual who acquires the disease.."Kári Stefánsson

 That is, on the one hand it could be due to different variants of the virus that act with different virulence.
 On the other, it could be our own genetic information the one that makes us more or less vulnerable to the virus.
 Most likely it is a conjunction of both, since there is evidence that COVID-19 is composed of different variants.
 But there is also evidence that our own genetics can protect us against certain pathogens or diseases.
 An example is the case of HIV, where it is well known by scientists that a certain mutation in the CCR5 gene provides resistance to this virus.

 The scientific community is currently working hard to find possible genes that affect sensitivity to COVID-19.
 On the one hand, genes that have already been widely studied as immune system boosters, that is, gene variants that can result in a stronger immune system.
 On the other hand, genes directly related to sensitivity to another coronavirus, the SARS-CoV from a few years ago.
 This can certainly help when it comes to finding the specific genes for COVID-19.